Children's Education Foundation - CEF - USA Site

 Linda Burn

-Founding Director and In-Country Manager - Vietnam
+Founding Director of Children's Education Foundation and In-Country Manager - Vietnam

-CEF spontaneously arose out of a need I saw in Vietnam to help girls receive an education and have the opportunity of tertiary education or vocational training.
+Children's Education Foundation (CEF) spontaneously arose out of a need I saw in Vietnam to help girls receive an education and have the opportunity of tertiary education or vocational training.
 I wanted to see them have a life with choices, not the limited one I saw of poverty and the resultant grinding daily struggle with no obvious way out.

 Poverty sometimes leads to parents taking desperate measures, consciously and sometimes not.
 Daughters are sold off for a tidy sum, into arranged marriages where they are abused.
 Girls are tempted by well-paid job in China, and although promised a bright future, end up being a prostitute in a brothel or enslaved in a factory.
 A girl in school has less chance of this happening to her.

-This desire to help females from impoverished or marginalized communities still exists for me today 15 years later, and maybe even more strongly than in the past, as I now have seen the difference an education makes here.
-We have the joy of seeing many complete school, and now we have 38 in university and 18 who have graduated from college or university.
+This desire to help females from impoverished or marginalized communities still exists for me today 20 years later, and maybe even more strongly than in the past, as I now have seen the difference an education makes here.
+We have the joy of seeing many complete school, and now we have 38 in university and 46 who have graduated from college or university.
 There is no turning back.

 Picture